Jumpman5/MessageDecryptor/README.txt

 USAGE:

-java Program6 e myFile.txt // this will encrypt a message
+java Program6 e cards.txt // this will encrypt a message

-java Program6 d myFile.txt // this will decrypt a message
+java Program6 d cards.txt // this will decrypt a message

 Note: When encrypting a message, the algorithm will append extra X's if the user input is not a multiple of 5.
 This is intended as part of the algorithm.